 1. Stay calm and check for injuries

 If you are in a car accident, it’s important to stay calm and check for any injuries.
 Accidents can be frightening, but it’s important to stay calm and take stock of the situation.
 This will help you make better decisions and keep yourself safe.
 Also, any auto accident attorney located in Albany or any city in New York and other states would advise seeking immediate medical examination and treatment.
 Some symptoms of physical injury do not manifest a few moments after an accident.
 Some of these symptoms begin to surface after a few days.
 One of the most important things to do after a car accident, especially after calming yourself, is to check yourself and your passengers for injuries.
 If you or anyone else is injured, seek medical attention immediately.
 If anyone is injured, call 911 immediately.
 Another thing you can do is check for damage.
 If you’re able, take a look around the car for any damage.
 Note where it is, and take pictures if you can.
-This information will be helpful later if you need to file a claim.
+This information will be helpful later if you need and you can find how does car insurance claim work.

 2. If the accident is minor, move your car to the side of the road if it’s safe to do so